Virtual office address: what is it and do you need one?

 With virtual offices, the commitment is small but the impact is big.

-Everything you need to get started – When you register your new limited company with Tide (it’s FREE), we’ll also open a business current account for you (also FREE) and if you need to, you can opt for a virtual office address to keep your home address private (there’s a small fee for this).
+Everything you need to get started – When you register your new limited company with Tide (it’s FREE), we’ll also open a business bank account for you (also FREE) and if you need to, you can opt for a virtual office address to keep your home address private (there’s a small fee for this).
 Ready?
 Register your company with Tide today 🙌

 Photo by Anna Shvets, published on Pexels